 This is where telemedicine comes into the big picture.
 It fills the gap between absenteeism and performance.

-illnesses are one of the 5 major reasons why there is work absenteeism among employers.
+illnesses are one of the five significant reasons why there is work absenteeism among employers.
 This is a major issue since most employees would rather miss a workday than take a day off, even for something as important as a doctor’s appointment, because of how much it would cost them.

 Absenteeism produces a variety of effects on companies.
 A survey by the Society for Human Resource Management shows that the persistent absence of employees directly affects their co-workers and managers or employees by causing an exponential increase in the volume of work of other employees and those in charge.
 This also applies to the part of the managers.

 Consistent absenteeism of managers from the workplace costs the employees and the whole company and reduces performance and productivity.